AdaCore/learn/content/courses/Guidelines_for_Safe_and_Secure_Ada_SPARK/chapters/introduction.rst

 In addition, MITRE's list of Common Weakness Enumerations [MITRE_CWE]_ contains many software issues that can be addressed by rules within this standard.
 Where appropriate, each rule lists the CWE(s) that can be addressed.
-Note that software CWE's tend to be generalized across all languages, so that many of the weaknesses may be prevented by the language itself.
+Note that software CWEs tend to be generalized across all languages, so that many of the weaknesses may be prevented by the language itself.
 For this reason, the CWEs identified within this document specifically address vulnerabilities that would not be addressed by the Ada language itself